max-eroshkin/Linq.PredicateBuilder/README.md

     .Contains(x => x.Comment, filter.Comment)
     .And.Brackets(b => b.Equals(x => x.FirstName, filter.FirstName).Or.Equals(x => x.LastName, filter.LastName)));
 ```
-##Ignoring predicate segments
+## Ignoring predicate segments
+As you can see in the samples above, builder chain is divided into atomic logical segments connected with operators.
+Let's see how you can control query building depending on search filter parameter values.
+### Checking filter values
+Most of predicate methods have two mandatory parameters - _property selector_, _filter parameter_ and optional _builder options_.
+The default _builder options_ is to `IgnoreCase | IgnoreDefaultInputs | Trim`it means that
+- if parameter type is string, the starting and trailing whitespaces will be removed from its value
+- string operation will be performed case insensitive
+- if value is `default`, `string.Empty` or empty collection than current segment will be ignore.
+### Conditional()
 You can control whether ignore segment or not by using `Conditional()` method before the segment.
 If parameter of
-`Conditional()` evaluates to `false` the segment will be ignore.
+`Conditional()` evaluates to `false` the segment will be ignored.
 ```c#
 var query = Persons.Build(_ => _
     .Equals(x => x.LastName, filter.LastName)
     .And.Conditional(boolean_expression).Where(x => x.DateOfBirth < new DateOnly(1990, 1, 1))); // this segment is controlled by .Conditional(boolean_expression)
  ```
-Most of predicate methods have two mandatory parameters - _property selector_, _filter parameter_ and optional _builder options_.
-The default _builder options_ is to `IgnoreCase | IgnoreDefaultInputs | Trim`it means that
-- if parameter type is string, the starting and trailing whitespaces will be removed from its value
-- string operation will be performed case insensitive
-- if value is `default`, `string.Empty` or empty collection than current segment will be ignore.
-Here are next methods ???
+## Available methods
 - ```.Equals(selector_expression, input_value)```
 - ```.Contains(selector_expression, input_value)```
 - ```.In(selector_expression, collection_input_value)```